ericmjl/protein-systematic-characterization/experiments/20160805-mutagenesis/20160906-DMSO-mutagenesis.md

 During gel extraction, I forgot to add isopropanol.
 From first-principles, I expect the yield of DNA to be much lower than what it should be.

 Final yield: 46 ng/µL in 10 µL.
 A260/280 = 2.06

+This PCR product replaces the one that Vivian extracted, which was only approx. 2 ng/µL DNA concentration.
+Reference: [GitHub issue 13](https://github.com/ericmjl/protein-systematic-characterization/issues/13).